-British Airways (BA) has yet again been involved in a cyber-attack.
+British Airways (BA) has been involved in a cyber-attack yet again.
 The second high-profile attack in as many years.
-This time the firm that manages the data of BA’s executive club members got hacked.
+This time the firm that manages BA’s executive club members got hacked.
 So how does this affect customer confidence?

-We tend to think of cyber-attacks as a problem the IT Department needs to solve, but if it damages the reputation of the brand then the Marketing team need to also be concerned.
+We tend to think of cyber-attacks as a problem the IT Department needs to solve.
+But if it damages customer confidence then the Marketing team need to also be concerned.

 To add some evidence on the issue, we commissioned independent research with a very simple question; “After a company has been the victim of a cyber-attack and personal data has been stolen, how would you react if you were a customer?”

 The result from over 200 UK consumers is on the chart.